ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M9-swaps/L1/index.md

 # Introduction to MetaMask Swaps

-In the previous section, we covered decentralized exchanges and briefly touched upon aggregators, which finds the best price between exchanges.
+The previous section covered decentralized exchanges and briefly touched upon aggregators, which finds the best price between exchanges.
 We can go a step further and have aggregators of aggregators.
 The most popular aggregator of aggregators is MetaMask Swaps.

 ![metamask-swaps-aggregator](/docs/img/S05/metamask-swaps-aggregator.png)

-## MetaMask Swaps addresess five issues
+## MetaMask Swaps addresses five issues

 ### 1 | Barrier to entry is high

-Before interacting with different defi protocols, users must first familiarize themselves with those platforms and understand the pros-and-cons of each.
+Before interacting with different DeFi protocols, users must first familiarize themselves with those platforms and understand the pros and cons of each.

 ### 2 | Rates vary between protocols